Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Experiments

 \subsubsection{Case 1: Uniform Availability}

-\textbf{Settings.} There are 120 clients in total and the global dataset of these 120 clients is class-imbalanced.
+\textbf{Settings.} There are 120 clients in total, and the global dataset of these 120 clients is class-imbalanced.
 To measure the degree of class imbalance, we let the global dataset have the same amount of $n_1$ data samples for five classes and the same amount of $n_2$ data samples for the other five classes.
-The ratio $r$ between $n_1$ and $n_2$ is respectively set to $3:1$ and $5:1$ in the experiments.
+The ratio $r$ between $n_1$ and $n_2$ is respectively set to $3:1$ and $5:1$.
 In each communication round, we uniformly set 30$\%$ of them (\textit{i.e.}, 36 clients) available with replacement and select 10 clients to participate in the training.

-As shown in Table \ref{imbalancebest} and Figure \ref{fig:case1}, our method can achieve faster and more stable convergence, and even slightly better performance than the ideal setting where all the available clients are engaged.
-The performance of Fed-cucb \cite{yang2020federated} is better than the results on class-balanced global dataset, which is partly due to the simplicity of each client's local dataset composition in our experiments.
-The third line in Figure \ref{RealEstimated} indicates that Fed-cucb can accurately estimate this type of simple label distributions.
+As shown in Table \ref{imbalancebest} and Figure \ref{fig:case1}, our method can achieve faster and more stable convergence, and it even achieves slightly better performance than the ideal setting where all the available clients are engaged.
+The performance of Fed-cucb \citep{yang2020federated} is better than the results on the class-balanced global dataset, which is partly due to the simplicity of each client's local dataset composition in our experiments.
+The third line in Figure \ref{RealEstimated} indicates Fed-cucb can accurately estimate this simple type of label distribution.